Impact on Racial and Ethnic Minorities

 • people who inject drugs.

-For in-depth information about the impact of HIV on different racial and ethnic populations, see these CDC fact sheets:
+For in-depth information about the impact of HIV on different racial and ethnic populations, see CDC’s Fast Facts: HIV in the United States by Race/Ethnicity.

-For more information about the impact of HIV on different groups of people, see CDC’s HIV by Group, HIV in the United States and Dependent Areas and HIV in the United States by Region.
+For more information about the impact of HIV on the nation as a whole, see CDC’s Fast Facts: HIV in the United States.

 The Ryan White HIV/AIDS Program and Racial and Ethnic Minority Populations